verata-veritatis/sky-tools/README.md

-## Vavrespa
+## Vavrespa @ Bittrex
-Bittrex bots for the soul
+A series of Bittrex bots to cleanse the soul.

 ### Donations

+If you like my work and have some spare change, please donate!
+I take no profit for the provided bots and everything I do is all in good fun!

+BTC:
+LTC:

 ### Prerequisites